faizan-tariq/NNML_Bot/README.md

 ````

 ### Feed Forward
 Inputs to neurons are actually feed, and forwarding feed to other neurons in the network or fowarding feed to the same neuron while progressions is feed forward.
-Once your neuron / neural netowrk is trained, then you can feed forward to predict the output.
+Once your neuron / neural network is trained, then you can feed forward to predict the output.
 ````
 def feedforward(self, x):
         # x is a numpy array with 3 elements.